garysmith1933/GarysPCs/README.md

 D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.
-File Name: about.html, mainscreen.html
+File Name: about.html, mainscreen.html, aboutScreenController.java
-Line Number: the entire page, specifically line 16, 17, and 18 on about.html, line 20 in mainscreen.html
+Line Number: the entire page, specifically line 16, 17, and 18 on about.html, line 20 in mainscreen.html, the entire aboutScreenController file.
 Change: I added the navigation to get back to the main page on line 16, added the page title on line 17, and about information on line 18.
 In mainscreen.html, I added the ability to navigate to the home page, this is shown on line 20.
+To handle the navigation I created aboutScreenController to render the view of the about.html file when the url is hit.

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.